 This was a great topic today and a great discussion.
 I appreciate the point of view shared by each of you.

-With that, its time to say goodbye for now on this episode of Lending Made Easy about digital lending trends.
+With that, it’s time to say goodbye for now on this episode of Lending Made Easy about digital lending trends.
 Tune in next time.